serban26/ktp/README.md

 - The rule base covers only a subset of all possible car faults and focuses on common, generic scenarios.
 - The question order is fixed and not yet adaptive to previous answers.
-- There is no probabilistic reasoning or ranking beyond simple severity ordering.
-- There is no explicit explanation component that shows which rules fired and why.
+- There is no explicit explanation component that shows which exact rules fired and why.
+- Skipping many questions may prevent some rules from matching, because at least one condition must be supported by an explicit answer.

 Planned improvements:

 - Extend the knowledge base with more detailed patterns from additional expert interviews.
 - Introduce adaptive questioning that only asks questions relevant to still-possible diagnoses.
-- Make severity and advice more fine-grained (e.g. explicit safety levels).
-- Add automated tests for scenarios and rule coverage.
-- Explore a graphical or web-based front-end that uses the same knowledge base and inference engine.
+- Explore a graphical or web-based front-end that uses the same JSON knowledge base and inference engine.